Residency Restrictions for Sex Offenders

 They argued, however, that the law is irrational because there is no scientific evidence to support the conclusion that residency restrictions will enhance the safety of children.
 The court rejected this argument as well, noting that state policymakers are entitled to employ "common sense" when making a determination that "limiting the frequency of contact between sex offenders and areas where children are located is likely to reduce the risk of an offense."

 Two judges agreed that the law did not amount to an ex post facto punishment.
 They ruled that plaintiffs did not establish by "clearest proof" that the law's punitive effect overrides the legislature's "legitimate intent to enact a nonpunitive, civil regulatory measure that protects health and safety" of the state's citizens.

 Iowa After the Eighth Circuit Court Decision

 Municipalities and counties have enacted their own versions of residency restrictions.
 For example, in Des Moines, Iowa, the state's largest city, officials added parks, libraries, swimming pools, and recreational trails to the list of protected buffer zones.

 A report in the Des Moines Register on January 22, 2006, reported that since the state's residency law took effect, more sex offenders are eluding tracking by authorities.
 The paper reported that 298 sex offenders were unaccounted for in January 2006, compared to 142 on June 1, 2005.
 Critics charge that the law has forced some sex offenders to become homeless; others may lie and say that they are homeless to hide the fact that they are not complying with the law.
 Iowa has approximately 6,000 registered sex offenders.

-It can quite isolating to be branded a sex offender by the criminal justice system, and you may not know where to turn for answers.
+It can be quite isolating to be branded as a sex offender by the criminal justice system, and you may not know where to turn for answers.
 For instance, what are the residency restrictions for people on the sex offender registry in your state?
-To learn more about residency restrictions for sex offenders, or for legal help if you've been charged with a sex crime, you should contact a criminal defense attorney today.
+To learn more about residency restrictions for sex offenders, or for legal help if you've been charged with a sex crime, you should contact a criminal defense attorney in your area.